elpatron68/SnowRunner-Tool/Readme.md

 In addition, this tool lets you change (cheat) the money and experience points of the current game state.
 So, if you feel, you are broke, don´t hesitate to rob the bank!

 **Use this software with caution!
-I have tested a lot, but only on my own machine.
+I have tested a lot, but only on my own machines.
 I recommend to make manual backups until you are sure that everything works as expected.**

 ## Features